richychn/folder-magic/README.md

 2. Open `http://localhost:5173`.
 3. Sign in with Google (OAuth handled on the backend via httpOnly cookie).
 4. Launch the folder picker to choose a Drive folder; the page lists first-level subfolders and files with metadata.
+5. Visit `/agent` or use the "Chat with Agent" button on the Drive page to open the agent chat.
+The backend streams responses using OpenAI; no tools are enabled yet.

 ## Testing & Formatting
 - Backend: add new tests with `pytest`.
 (No tests included yet.)